neams-th-coe/cardinal/doc/content/tutorials/KRUSTY.md

   start=MultiApps
   end=Postprocessors

 For the heat source transfer from OpenMC, we ensure conservation by requiring that the integral of heat source computed by OpenMC matches the integral of the heat source received by MOOSE.
-We also add a postprocessor to evaluate the Tally relative error and the multiplication factor.
+We also add a postprocessor to evaluate the tally relative error and the multiplication factor.

 !listing /tutorials/krusty/KRUSTY/openmc.i
   block=Postprocessors

-Because we did specify sub-cycling in the `[MultiApps]` block, we do not need to define a number of time steps here.
+We do not need to define a number of time steps here, because it is okay to OpenMC use the default `dt` of 1.

 !listing /tutorials/krusty/KRUSTY/openmc.i
   start=Executioner